|

 the Memorial and Cremation Society of Saskatchewan.

-Q. How does FAMSS operate?
+3. How does FAMSS operate?

-A. Board members are volunteers elected at meetings of the general
+Board members are volunteers elected at meetings of the general

 membership.
 Half of the Board is elected each year to provide